Sport in Bangladesh: Karate

-Bangladesh has been taking part in various multinational competitions for Karate and has won total seven gold medals at the South Asian Games.
-In 2010, Bangladesh achieved highest four gold medals from Karate among the all sports event and secured first position in 11th South Asian Games.
-In 2019, Bangladesh secured three gold medals ranking second after archery in 13th South Asian Games.
+Bangladesh has been taking part in various multinational competitions for Karate and has won a total of seven gold medals at the South Asian Games.
+In 2010, Bangladesh achieved the highest number of four gold medals from Karate among all sports events and secured first position in the 11th South Asian Games.
+In 2019, Bangladesh secured three gold medals ranking second after archery in the 13th South Asian Games.
 Md.
-Hasan Khan, Md Hossain Khan and Syed Nuruzzaman secured first gold medal and made history for Karate in South Asian Games in 2010.
+Hasan Khan, Md Hossain Khan, and Syed Nuruzzaman secured the first gold medal and made history for Karate in the South Asian Games in 2010.
 The Bangladesh Karate Federation, the national governing body for Karate, holds some annual Karate championships to promote the sport.
-Bangladesh Karate Do is the most famous among the karate training institutes in Bangladesh.
+Bangladesh Karate-Do is the most famous among the karate training institutes in Bangladesh.

 Taekwondo

 The Bangladesh Taekwondo Federation was formed in 1996 and is affiliated with the World Taekwondo Federation.
 Bangladesh Taekwondo team achieved 2 Gold at Open International Taekwondo Championships-2009 held in Seoul from 18 to 22 August 2009.
 Bangladesh has also won some gold medals at the South Asian games.